 As an Australian consumer, you are protected by legislation covering the manufacture and supply of safe products.
 Despite this, people are injured by faulty and defective products every year.

-When you suffer a product injury, you can be owed financial compensation because companies who supply, create, or make hazardous goods are liable for the harm they cause.
+When you suffer a product injury, you can be owed financial compensation because companies that supply, create, or make hazardous goods are liable for the harm they cause.
 Some common types of product liability cases include:

 - Defective product design: when an entire product range is faulty